ravialdy/ravialdy.github.io/_posts/2023-10-31-paper-review-HLS.md

 The equation above indicates that the trajectory distribution $$ p(\mathbf{Y}_{i} \mid \mathbf{X}_{i}, \mathcal{C}_{i}) $$ can be expressed as a weighted sum of distributions called modes.
 The term "mode" represents a plausible path, and the term "weight" represents the probability of each mode occurring.

-Remember that in a standard VAE, the generation process can sometimes collapse to the mean, resulting in less diverse samples.
-However, in a hierarchical Conditional VAE (C-VAE) which we will discuss in more detail later, the low-level latent variable will be used to generate multiple potential trajectories and the high-level latent variable can be leveraged to assign probabilities to the generated trajectories given a certain condition (like the current state of the car and its environment).
-This doesn’t mean picking the "average" path but selecting from a distribution of paths where each path is weighted according to its fit to the current context.

 ### HLS to Avoid "Mode Blur"

 The paper assumes that the trajectory distribution can be approximated as a mixture of simpler distributions.
 Each of these simpler distributions, or "modes", represents a distinct pattern or type of trajectory that a vehicle could follow.